-Here is my issue.
-I bought a 88 s10 blazer 2wd with the 4.3L v6.
-I got the blazer fairly cheap because the guy wasnt mechanically inclined and didnt want to fool with it.
+Here is my issue: I got the Blazer fairly cheap because the guy was not mechanically inclined and did not want to fool with it.

 Anyhow, it starts only when you hold the pedal down.
 Once it does start it has a strong fuel odor and the ground is black from all of the carbon coming out of the tail pipe.

-I replaced the coolant temp sensor and rebuilt the fuel pressure regulator.
+I replaced the coolant temperature sensor and rebuilt the fuel pressure regulator.
 Still the same issue.
 Today I took it to a shop I deal with from time to time and my buddy put a computer on it.
-Only code it came back with was MAP SENSOR or high voltage.
-I replaced the map sensor and it still has the same issue.
-I have checked the EGR valve by pushing in on the diaphram and best I can tell it is fine.
-The truck will not run worth a crap with both injectors plugged because they are spraying so much fuel.
-With 1 injector, you can get it to putt down the street.
+Only code it came back with was MAP sensor or high voltage.
+I replaced the MAP sensor and it still has the same issue.
+I have checked the EGR valve by pushing in on the diaphragm and best I can tell it is fine.
+The truck will not run worth a bean with both injectors plugged because they are spraying so much fuel.
+With one injector, you can get it to putt down the street.

 My next step is to just replace the computer, but I wanted to see if someone could shed some light on this issue or perhaps someone that has been through the same thing.

-Ok, I'm back on this project now that the holidays are over.
+Okay, I am back on this project now that the holidays are over.
 After testing voltages and hooking a computer up to the blazer, I was left with the computer being bad.
-I put a new computer in today and the car started up and ran like crap for a couple mins and then cleared up.
+I put a new computer in today and the car started up and ran like bad for a couple minutes and then cleared up.
 I turned it off for a couple minutes and tried to restart and nothing.
-I replaced all of the plugs using A/C delco.
+I replaced all of the plugs using AcDelco.
 Once again, started up and ran fine.
 It would even sit there and purr like a kitten.
-This didnt last long and it would try and stall out, and then clear up and run fine and then repeat the cycle.
-I was able to drive it home from the shop about 10 mins away and it ran good with the exception of the pinging and valve clatter.
+This did not last long and it would try and stall out, and then clear up and run fine and then repeat the cycle.
+I was able to drive it home from the shop about ten minutes away and it ran good with the exception of the pinging and valve clatter.
 Not sure if it might have some water in the tank or not.
 I got home, turned it off and let it sit for about a hour.
 Went back outside to start it up, and would not start unless I held the pedal down.
-I'm really not sure what direction to go at this point.
+I am really not sure what direction to go at this point.
 Would the IAC cause this and OR the EGR valve?

 Tonight I checked the map sensor using a voltmeter and a vacuum pump and it seems to be fine pressure and voltage wise.
 I have pulled the EGR off yet but I did apply pressure to it with the vacuum pump and I could see the diaphragm open and close and it seemed like it was moving pretty smooth.